PhilipQuirke/transformer-maths/_posts/2023-10-14-Understanding-Addition.md

 date: 2023-10-14
 ---
 # Introduction
 If you type the question “When Mary and John went to the store, John gave a drink to” into Chat GPT, it will answer “Mary”.
 Chat GPT is a “Transformer” model that considers each word in the question and generates a predicted answer.
 You can also type in “12345+86764=” and it will give the right answer.
 How does it do this?

-This blog explains how a toy (1-layer, 3-head) transformer model answers integer addition questions like:
+This blog explains how a toy (1-layer, 3-head) transformer model answers integer addition questions like "33357+82243=".
+When written down as a sequence of tokens the question and answer look like this:

 <img src="{{site.url}}/assets/AdditionQuestionAnswer.svg" style="display: block; margin: auto;" />

 This blog is written as an introduction to Mechanistic Interpretability and Transformer models for novices.
-It covers our investigation, testing and results of integer addition in transformers, building up section by section, and finally explaining this diagram:
+It covers our investigation, testing and results of integer addition in transformers, build understanding section by section, and finally explaining this diagram:

 <img src="{{site.url}}/assets/StaircaseA3_Summary.svg" style="display: block; margin: auto;" />

-A CoLab notepad is provided here.
+A CoLab notepad is provided <html url="{{site.url}}/assets/Accurate_Addition_in_Transformers.ipynb"> here </>.
-It contains all the code needed to train the model and use the trained model, create graphs, etc. You can alter the code to test out other approaches.
+It contains all the code needed to train the model and use the trained model, create graphs, etc. You can alter the code to try out other approaches.

 # Humans vs Model Learning
 When we were learning to do addition, we likely memorized some facts (e.g. 1+1=2) but quickly learnt this was not scalable and then learnt the standard way to do addition.